 Dividends are distributed from profits of the current year which the company has no desire to retain or retained profits of previous years.
 However, the existence of a dividend for tax purposes shall be determined without regard to whether or not the company has current or accumulated profits.

-A public officer of a company incorporated in Malawi shall within 30 days of the declaration by the company of a dividend furnish to the Commissioner General a copy of the resolution declaring the dividend.
+A public officer of a company incorporated in Malawi, shall within 30 days of the declaration by the company of a dividend, furnish the Commissioner General with a tax return comprising a copy of the resolution declaring the dividend.

-The public officer should also submit a statement, containing in respect of each person to whom the dividend has accrued; the name and address of the person; the amount of the dividend accrued; and the date on which the dividend was declared.
+The tax return should also include a statement containing in respect of each person to whom a dividend has accrued; the name, address and Taxpayer Identification Number (TPIN) of the person; the amount of the dividend accrued; and the date on which the dividend was declared.